PaznerA/https---github.com-PaznerA-php-minio-obj-store/readme.md

 ## About:
+This project is currently my playground.
-This projec is a docker based php cli app(Laravel prompts) example usage of btrfs-like storage behind s3 interface (minio)
+Its a docker based php+rust cli app - containing example usage of "in-memory-db" with btrfs-like storage behind s3 interface (MinIo).

-## TODO:
+## TODO/WIP:
-- in-memory(redis) for indexing with object metadata storing
+- in-memory-db for indexing with object metadata storing
-- cleanup & complete merging redis and minio into single trait
+- cleanup & complete merging mem-db and minio into single trait
 - laravel prompts table for listing data
 - complete the termial/consoe app example (CRUD)